 At Elsevier, we are passionate about making positive impact on society and for our customers through our unique contributions as a business including access to information, the advance of science and health, protection of society, promotion of the rule of law and access to justice, and fostering communities.

 We are fully committed to creating a fair and equitable work environment for our people and in all the countries and territories in which we operate we seek to comply with local employment and equality laws.

-We want RELX Group to be a great place to work, where our employees feel valued, have equal opportunities and pay equality, regardless of their gender, gender identity, national origin, race, ethnicity, religion, sexual orientation, age or disability status.
+We want Elsevier to be a great place to work, where our employees feel valued, have equal opportunities and benefit from pay equality, regardless of their gender identity, national origin, race, ethnicity, religion, sexual orientation, age, or disability status.

-Diversity and Inclusion are important to our future.
-We need the engagement of people from a wide range of backgrounds, experiences and ideas to achieve real innovation for our customers around the world.
+Inclusion and Diversity (I&D) are important for a sustainable future.
+We want to build a network of people from a wide range of backgrounds, experiences, and ideas to achieve real innovation for our customers around the world.

 To enable parity across all levels, we have undertaken several initiatives.

 - RELX/Elsevier were placed top scorers and most improved private sector for the 2020 Global Benchmark for Workplace Pride.

 - The global workplace culture and compensation monitoring site, Comparably, awarded the 2020 Best Places to Work Awards for Women and Best Companies for Diversity to Elsevier.

 - A broader rollout of our Women in Technology mentoring program across Elsevier.